Board of Education

 HEALTH CARE NEEDS AND ACTION PLANS

-If your child has special health care needs, chronic health conditions, (asthma, allergies, seizures, medical conditions) or needs rescue medication at school, please download the appropriate action plan form found on the left side of this page.
+If your child has special health care needs, chronic health conditions, (asthma, allergies, seizures, other medical conditions) or needs rescue medication at school, please download the appropriate action plan form found on the left side of this page.
 We require a form to be on file at school in case of emergency and updated annually.
 This will allow us to provide a safe and stable environment for your child while at school.

 ANNUAL HEALTH RECORD

 Annual health records are part of the registration packet and handed out at the beginning of the school year.
 A new record needs to be completed, signed, and returned each school year and will be kept on file in the Health Office.
-Forms can be downloaded on the left side of this page.

-students who are not up-to-date on their immunizations, will be not allowed to start school
+Students who are not up-to-date on their immunizations, will be not allowed to start school!

 IMMUNIZATIONS REQUIRED FOR KINDERGARTEN ENTRY IN SOUTH DAKOTA